britcoop/webscraping-project/README.md

 # webscraping-project

 Webscraping practice with [nightmare.js](https://github.com/segmentio/nightmare)!
-This program scrapes an html data table and exports to a csv file.
+This program scrapes an html data table and exports it to a csv file.

 ## Prerequisites